Last modified: Aug 14, 2024

 Driving down Pikes Peak in Audi e-tron

-For 30km /18.6miles this means 3.15 kWh in total.
-This energy will be taken from the potential energy.
+For 30 km, this means 3.15 kWh in total.
+This energy will be subtracted from the potential energy.

-In the video below you see a real-world test of just exactly this trip and how much they are able to regenerate.
+In the video below, you can see a real-world test of this trip and the amount of energy regenerated.

 Making a full stop from 75mph

-As shown in the graph below 75mph for a 2900kg Audi e-tron gives the total kinetic energy of 0,473 kWh.
+As shown in the graph below, stopping from 75 mph for a 2,900 kg Audi e-tron results in a total kinetic energy of 0.473 kWh.

-With 80% drivetrain efficiency, this means the car will be able to get 0.38kWh back to the battery.
+With 80% drivetrain efficiency, the car can recover 0.38 kWh back to the battery.

-A full trip on 100km (62 miles) with 10 full stops like this would then save 3.8kWh for the total trip compared with a car with only friction brakes.
+A full trip of 100 km (62 miles) with 10 such stops would save 3.8 kWh compared to a car with only friction brakes.

-Scenario 3: Reduce speed from 30 mph to fully stop
+Scenario 3: Reduce speed from 30 mph to a full stop

 Making a full stop from 30mph

-This scenario is a typical city-driving scenario.
-When driving at 30 mph (48.28km/h), the Audi e-tron has a total kinetic energy of 0,0756kWh.
+This scenario represents typical city driving.
+When driving at 30 mph (48.28 km/h), the Audi e-tron has a total kinetic energy of 0.0756 kWh.

-Based on the 80% efficiency of the drivetrain, this saves 0,061kWh back to the battery.
+With 80% drivetrain efficiency, this saves 0.061 kWh back to the battery.

 Scenario 4: Driving down from Saltfjellet mountain